The history of the pottery wheel can be traced back to Mesopotamia in 4000 B.C. Its use spread through the ages to all parts of the world.

 that you have.

-Walker Ceramics stocks Australian made Venco pottery wheels, Axner and Brent wheels which are available in various speeds and sizes.
+Walker Ceramics stock Australian made Venco pottery wheels and Shimpo Wheels which are available in various speeds and sizes.

 To see our full range of wheels and accessories visit our online shop.